|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Na = Na+ + e-

-The Na+ ions move into the electrolyte and react with the liquid sulfur to form Na2S++.
+The Na+ ions react with the liquid sulfur to form Na2S++.
 The Na2S++ is unstable and spontaneously takes on more sulfur to form Na2S4++ or Na2S5++.
+These ions are known as sodium polysulfides.
 The net equation is:

 2Na++ + 5S = Na2S5++